intercontinentalexchange/nyse-bqt-cloudstreaming/README.md

 ## FAQs

 ### What is NYSE Cloud Streaming?
 NYSE Cloud Streaming is a new offering that expands accessibility of our high-quality exchange data feeds, now available via Amazon Web Services (AWS).
-While NYSE historical data feeds have been available on AWS Cloud for over the past two years, we are happy to announce that you can now access NYSE streaming real-time data feeds via the same endpoint.
+While NYSE historical data feeds have been available on AWS Cloud for over the past three years, we are happy to announce that you can now access NYSE streaming real-time data feeds via cloud too.

 ### Why NYSE Cloud Streaming?
 As data providers, we understand the importance of providing real-time data feeds to a wider range of cloud-native customers.
 Our goal is to equip more customers with market insights that allow them to make smarter decisions; that’s why we chose Redpanda® to stream our data, making it available to you at a faster rate and lower cost than traditional data feeds.